-With effect from the 1st October 2020, the Company commenced the migration of approximately 10% of its portfolio to its sister company incorporated in Ireland, Aetna Health Insurance Company of Europe DAC.
-This migration will ensure that Aetna's EEA customers are underwritten by a company authorised in the European Union post Brexit.
-The Group has already invested capital in the Irish company to support the migration of risk from the Company.
-The remaining portfolio in the Company will not be directly impacted by Brexit.
+The migration of the Company's EEA customers to its sister company incorporated in Ireland, Aetna Health Insurance Company of Europe DAC, was completed in 2021.
+This migration represented approximately 6% of the Company's portfolio and ensures that Aetna's EEA customers are underwritten by a company authorised in the European Union post Brexit.